AI infrastructure that runs where you govern it — not where the hyperscaler is.

 - ·Image embedding, segmentation, and object detection

-Single-site or small cluster for a community, library, or cooperative.
+Single-site or small cluster for an enterprise region, colocation facility, or agency.

-A larger node — or a small cluster — that serves a community of users.
+A larger node — or a small cluster — sized for a region or facility.
 Runs mid-size open LLMs including mixture-of-experts models that deliver high throughput on low-bandwidth memory.
-Multiple users hit it concurrently.
+Many users and services hit it concurrently.

 - ·A mid-size open LLM with concurrent multi-user serving